 This is transformational development for all, or 360 degrees of development as we sometimes call it, and it is one of Venture 2 Impact’s foremost organizational values.
 In Romania we were there to serve the orphans, but we also wanted to serve our partner organization and our volunteers by giving them opportunities to engage in meaningful work and to talk about deeper things.
 We are committed to this community in Romania and to our tribe of volunteers, and we are excited to continue building on what was accomplished last year.

 Before we left, the Hope & Homes staff asked, “Can you come back next year and continue developing the young people’s English & computer skills and also do some day trips with our youth, to let them hang out with people who really care about them?
 And could our staff come to your discussion groups on how to change your story, where you derive your identity from, and how to deal with shame and the power of being vulnerable?”
 We loved our time with the youth, and everyone involved experienced so much growth that of course we said yes.
 We can’t wait for another few weeks spent with these amazing young people this summer, helping them to develop skills to get better jobs and showing them how valuable they really are.

-If you want to join us in transforming the lives of orphans in Romania this summer and want to experience transformation yourself, there are 7 spots left on the Romania 2018 teams.
-You can learn more at bit.ly/romania2018 and/or reach out to one of V2I’s staff.
+If you want to join us in transforming the lives of orphans in Romania and want to experience transformation yourself, sign up for our next opportunity here.